atrifyllis/experiment-primeng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Experiment PrimeNg Boot

+This project is used to be able to deploy the UI application in production.
+It creates a spring boot jar which contains the static bundle files of the Angular CLI buld.
+A Zuul proxy is used to proxy all requests to the backend, including REST calls and login.

+To create the jar you just need to run `mvn install`.
+You can also run the jar directly by running `mvn spring-boot:run`

+In both cases maven is used to run npm script for building the angular application and copies all static resources in the static folder of the spring boot app.